 All residents are required to participate in a research project and/or quality improvement project each academic year.
-Our goal is to have each resident present at a regional and national level.
+Our goal is to have each resident present at a regional and a national conference.

-This event is held annually in early June allowing all residents to present their research in front of faculty and hospital staff
+This event is held annually in late May and early June allowing all residents to present their research in front of faculty and hospital staff

 It is a requirement for each resident to present on a national level by the end of their residency.
 Our residents have a strong presence at national conferences and have won many awards for their research projects.

-Publications are encouraged and many resources are available to guide you through this process.
+Publications are encouraged and our Director of Research, Serap Sobnosky, MD will guide you through this process.
 Our project advisors and internal medicine faculty are available and eager to help every step of the way.